All articles

 Coverage is strong at 500 or more cities, with genuine penetration into Tier 3 areas and smaller towns that newer couriers do not serve.
 TCS also leads the market on fragile item handling and has mature internal processes for high-value shipments.
 API quality is the best in the market, with well-documented endpoints, reliable uptime, and full COD reconciliation data available programmatically.

 The two weaknesses are cost and COD payout speed.
-TCS rates are the highest of the seven, and COD payout at T+7 means your cash from delivered orders sits with TCS for a full week before transferring.
-For brands with tight cash flow or high daily order volumes, that float becomes a real operational constraint.
+TCS is generally reported as carrying a price premium over most of the other six, and its payout cycle is commonly described as running longer than several competitors' — exact terms depend on your account, so confirm the current cycle directly with TCS rather than relying on a published number.
+For brands with tight cash flow or high daily order volumes, a slower payout cycle becomes a real operational constraint.
 Best use cases: premium products, electronics, fragile goods, Tier 3 city deliveries, situations where customer trust in the courier brand matters.

 Leopards (Est. 1998)